-The case of instantaneous flooding in unrestricted spaces in way of the damage zone does not require intermediate stage flooding calculations.
-Where intermediate stages of flooding calculations are necessary in connection with progressive flooding, they should reflect the sequence of filling as well as filling level phases.
+1 The case of instantaneous flooding in unrestricted spaces in way of the damage zone does not require intermediate stage flooding calculations.
+Where intermediate stages of flooding calculations are necessary in connection with progressive flooding, flooding through non-watertight boundaries or cross-flooding, they should reflect the sequence of filling as well as filling level phases.
 Calculations for intermediate stages of flooding should be performed whenever equalization is not instantaneous, i.e. equalization is of a duration greater than 60 s.
-Such calculations consider the progress through one or more floodable (non-watertight) spaces.
+Such calculations consider the progress through one or more floodable (non-watertight) spaces, or cross-flooded spaces.
 Bulkheads surrounding refrigerated spaces, incinerator rooms and longitudinal bulkheads fitted with non-watertight doors are typical examples of structures that may significantly slow down the equalization of main compartments.